Celia Cruz: Tributes and legacy

 Cruz's legacy had been honored for years before her death, including a star on the Hollywood Walk of Fame (1987), the asteroid name 5212 Celiacruz (1989), the Excellence Awards at the 1990 Lo Nuestro Awards, and Celia Cruz Way in Miami (1991).
 She was also recognized with a star on Boulevard Amador Bendayán in Caracas, Venezuela, and a figure in the Hollywood Wax Museum.
 Besides, Cruz received three Honoris Causa doctorates from three universities in the United States: Yale University, Florida International University and the University of Miami.
 Cruz, along with fellow Afro-Cuban musician Cachao, were inducted into the Billboard Latin Music Hall of Fame in 1994.
 She was also inducted into the International Latin Music Hall of Fame in 1999.
 In the same year, she was presented with the ASCAP Latin Heritage Award becoming the first recipient of the accolade.

-Through a formidable work ethic, Cruz rose to the very top in her genre.
-In February 2004, her last album, Regalo del Alma, she won a posthumous award at the Premios Lo Nuestro for best salsa release of the year.
-It was announced in December 2005 that a musical called ¡Azúcar! would open in Tenerife before touring the world.
-The name comes from Cruz's well-known catch phrase of "¡Azúcar!" (“Sugar!”).
+Through her work ethic, Cruz rose to great acclaim in her genre.
+In February 2004, the release of her last album, Regalo del Alma, resulted in Cruz winning a posthumous award at the Premios Lo Nuestro for "best salsa release of the year".
+It was then announced in December 2005 that a musical titled ¡Azúcar! would open in Tenerife before touring worldwide.
+The musical's name is derived from Cruz's well-known catch phrase of "¡Azúcar!" (“Sugar!”).

 In 2003, a music school was opened in the Bronx, named the Celia Cruz Bronx High School of Music.
 Pedro Knight visited this school before his death to meet the students and share stories about her life.

 On June 4, 2004, the heavily Cuban-American community of Union City, New Jersey heralded its annual Cuban Day Parade by dedicating its new Celia Cruz Park (also known as Celia Cruz Plaza), which features a sidewalk star in her honor, at 31st Street and Bergenline Avenue, with Cruz's widower, Pedro Knight, present.
 There are four other similar dedications to Cruz around the world.
 Cruz's star has expanded into Union City's "Walk of Fame", as new marble stars are added each spring to honor Latin entertainment and media personalities, such as merengue singer Joseíto Mateo, salsa singer La India, Cachao, Cuban tenor Beny Moré, Tito Puente, Spanish language television news anchor Rafael Pineda, salsa pioneer Johnny Pacheco, singer/bandleader Gilberto Santa Rosa and music promoter Ralph Mercado.